Information Design in Cheap Talk: The Model

 \section{The Model}

 A sender ($S$) and a receiver ($R$) initially share a common prior belief about some state $\theta$.
 The state space $\Theta=\{0,1\}$ is binary.
-We use $q \in \Delta\Theta$ to represent a probability distribution over the state, where $q(\theta)$ stands for the probability of state $\theta$.
-The prior belief about the state is $q_0$.
+We use $\mu \in \Delta\Theta$ to represent a probability distribution over the state, where $\mu(\theta)$ stands for the probability of state $\theta$.
+The prior distribution about the state is denoted by $\mu_0$.

 There is a finite set $A$ of actions, with $|A| \ge 2$.
 We use $a$ to represent a typical element of $A$, and use $\alpha \in \Delta A$ to represent a mixed action (i.e., a probability distribution over $A$).
 Each player $i \in \{S,R\}$ is an expected utility maximizer, whose utility $u_i(a,\theta)$ generally depends on both the action and the state.
+We assume no action is strictly dominated for the receiver.

 The game consists of two stages.
 In the first stage, the sender commits to choosing a Blackwell experiment (a mapping from the state space to probability distributions over signals) and conducts the experiment at zero cost.
 As is standard in the Bayesian persuasion literature, this is equivalent to choosing a distribution of posterior beliefs induced by the experiment.
-In other words, the sender commits to a simple random posterior $P \in \Delta(\Delta \Theta)$ such that $\mathbb{E}_P[q]=q_0$, and $P$ has finite support.\footnote{ See \cite{denti}.
-Because we are directly working with the random posterior induced by a Blackwell experiment, we implicitly assume that distinct signals induce different posterior beliefs.
-It is without loss of generality.} After the sender conducts the experiment, he privately observes the realization of the random posterior $q \in \operatorname{supp} P$.
-We use $P(q)$ to denote the ex-ante probability that the experiment induces posterior $q$ for the sender (given the prior belief $q_0$).
+In other words, the sender commits to a simple random posterior $P \in \Delta(\Delta \Theta)$ such that $\mathbb{E}_P[\mu]=\mu_0$, and $P$ has a finite support.\footnote{ See \cite{denti}.
+Because we are directly working with the random posterior induced by a Blackwell experiment, we implicitly assume, without loss of generality, that distinct signals induce different posterior beliefs.} After the sender conducts the experiment, he privately observes the realization of the random posterior $\mu \in \operatorname{supp}(P)$.
+We use $P(\mu)$ to denote the ex-ante probability that the experiment induces posterior $\mu$ for the sender (given the prior belief $\mu_0$).
+The information structure chosen by the sender determines the distribution of his private information.